 Majors and Degrees Offered

-The University of Rochester offers Bachelor of Arts and/or Bachelor of Science programs through the College: available majors include African and African-American Studies; American Sign Language; American studies; anthropology; archaeology, technology, & historical structures; art history; bioethics; biological sciences (biology, biochemistry, cell and developmental biology, ecology and evolutionary biology, microbiology, molecular genetics, or neuroscience); brain and cognitive sciences; business; chemistry; classics; comparative literature; creative writing; digital media studies; East Asian studies; economics; economics and business strategies; English; English literature; environmental science; environmental studies; epidemiology; film and media studies; financial economics; French; geological sciences; geomechanics; German; health, behavior, & society; health policy; history; interdepartmental studies; international relations; Japanese; language, media, & communications; linguistics; Latin American studies; marketing; mathematics; mathematics-applied; mathematics-statistics; music; philosophy; physics; physics and astronomy; political science; psychology; religion; Russian; Russian studies; Spanish; statistics; studio arts; theatre; and women's studies.
+The University of Rochester offers Bachelor of Arts and/or Bachelor of Science programs through the College: available majors include African and African-American studies; American sign language; American studies; anthropology; archaeology, technology & historical structures; art history; bioethics; biological sciences (biology, biochemistry, cell & developmental biology, computational biology; ecology and evolutionary biology, microbiology, molecular genetics, or neuroscience); brain and cognitive sciences; business; chemistry; classics; comparative literature; creative writing; data science; digital media studies; East Asian studies; economics; English literature; environmental health; environmental science; environmental studies; epidemiology; film and media studies; financial economics; French; geological sciences; geomechanics; German; health, behavior & society; health policy; history; interdepartmental studies; international relations; Japanese; language, media & communications; linguistics; mathematics; mathematics-applied; mathematics-statistics; music; philosophy; physics; physics and astronomy; political science; psychology; public health; religion; Russian; Russian studies; Spanish; statistics; studio arts; theater; and women's studies.

 Rochester not only offers a Bachelor of Arts in music through the College, but also a Bachelor of Music degree through the Eastman School of Music; available majors include applied music, jazz studies and contemporary media, music composition, music education, and music theory.
 Private instruction through the Eastman School is available to students in the College.

 The College offers certificate programs in actuarial studies, Asian studies, biophysics, biotechnology, leadership, literary translation studies, mathematical modeling in political science and economics medphysics, Polish and Central European studies, and stage management.
 These programs complement traditional majors.